Mor Bar Sauma Monastery: During the Crusades

 Malatya and the surrounding region was captured by the Danishmendid Emir Gazi Gümüshtigin in 1101, in which year the monastery's fortifications were strengthened to better protect it against potential threats due to its position on the frontier between Turkish territory to the north and Armenian and Frankish territory to the south.
 However, Joscelin I, Count of Edessa, was able to seize the chrism and ritual objects necessary for the consecration of a patriarch after the death of Athanasius VI in 1129, thereby securing control of the election of his successor, which were only returned to Athanasius VII bar Qatra after having approved of Joscelin II's preferred candidate to become archbishop of Edessa.

-Following the loss of Edessa and most of his capital, Joscelin II ransacked the monastery in 1148 in the hope of restoring his fortunes with the treasures of the monastery and extorted 10,000 dinars from the monks and their tenants.
+The monastery was pillaged and burned by the Turks in the 1140s.
+Following the loss of Edessa and most of his county, Joscelin II ransacked the monastery in 1148 in the hope of restoring his fortunes with the treasures of the monastery and extorted 10,000 dinars from the monks and their tenants.
 A sum of 5000 dinars was then collected by the metropolitan bishop of Kaysum from Syriac Orthodox Christians to restore the monastery.
 In spite of this, a synod was held at the Mor Bar Sauma Monastery in January 1155 by Athanasius VII, at which the process of the preparation of the chrism was agreed and confirmed the merger of the dioceses of the Mor Mattai Monastery and of Tikrit.